How to grow and care for Japanese maples

 Prune | yes | yes | yes | yes |

 Japanese maples are well loved for their attractive, filigree leaves and dramatic autumn colour.
-The leaves of some species turn wonderful shades of orange, yellow, red and even purple, before falling.
-Japanese maples are among the best trees for small gardens and some make very good trees for pots.
+Easy to grow, they're among the best trees for small gardens and some make excellent trees for pots.

-Japanese maples grow to different heights.
-Gauging the eventual height of a Japanese maple can be tricky.
-They are very slow growing and take many years to reach their maximum height.
-When choosing your Japanese maple, ask the nursery for its 'mature height details', as this will give you a better picture of how it will look in 20-50 years' time.
+Japanese maples grow to different heights, and some are therefore better suited to growing in containers than others.
+Gauging the eventual height of a Japanese maple can be tricky as they are very slow growing and take many years to reach their maximum height.
+When choosing your Japanese maple, ask the nursery or check online for its 'mature height details', as this will give you a better picture of how it will look in 20 to 50 years' time.
+Nurseries will also be able to advise which Japanese maples are best for growing in pots.

 - Where to grow Japanese maples